 - This is my favorite part of baking these (as stupid as it sounds).
 Pour the lemon juice into your mixing bowl at watch it fizz like a child seeing the volcano science experiment for the first time.
 Ooooooooooh!
 Ahhhhhhhhh!
 Okay, we’re done with that now.

 - Add in your lemon zest, melted coconut oil, applesauce, and honey *Oh honey honey doo doo DO doo dooo, aww suga’ suga’ doo doo DO doo dooo.
 You’re my candy GIRLLLLLLLLL!*

-- Add the dry mixture while slowly stirring the wet ingredients.
+- Add the dry ingredients while slowly stirring.

 - Once it has all incorporated, fold in your chia seeds.
 Note: Don’t eat these with the chia seeds if you’re going somewhere fancy because the chia seeds WILL get stuck in between your teeth.
 Like Cage The Elephant says “I can feel it in my TEETH and it’s driving me crazy!”
 Okay, that’s enough with the obscure references…or is it?